langchain4j/langchain4j/docs/docs/tutorials/5-ai-services.md

 So far, we have been covering low-level components like `ChatLanguageModel`, `ChatMessage`, `ChatMemory`, etc.
 Working at this level is very flexible and gives you total freedom, but it also forces you to write a lot of boilerplate code.
-Since LLM-powered applications usually require not just a single component, but multiple components working together (e.g., prompt templates, chat memory, LLMs, output parsing, RAG components: embedding models and stores), orchestrating them all becomes even more cumbersome.
+Since LLM-powered applications usually require not just a single component but multiple components working together (e.g., prompt templates, chat memory, LLMs, output parsers, RAG components: embedding models and stores) and often involve multiple interactions, orchestrating them all becomes even more cumbersome.

 We want you to focus on business logic, not on low-level implementation details.
 Thus, there are currently two high-level concepts in LangChain4j that can help with that: AI Services and Chains.